xiaoxiaojuzi/self-hosted-runner/README.md

 It's stronly recommended to use IRSA, but before we looking into the best practice, let's dive into general practice first.

 ## General Practice: IAM User access keys
-Let's take an example, blow are a git action config sample include 4 steps to build and push image to AWS ECR.
+Let's take an example, The blowing is a Git Action config sample includes 4 steps to build and push image to AWS ECR.
+* Build the Docker image
+* Configure AWS credentials
+* Log in to Amazon ECR
+* Push the image to Amazon ECR repository

-*Note: The following workflow file only includes job steps and omits other configurations for concision.*
+*NOTE: The following workflow file only includes job steps and omits other configurations for concision.*
 ```YAML
 env:
   CACHE_IAMGE_TAG: ${{ github.sha }}